 USA TODAY Reports on Reforestation Backlog

-the Forest Service is falling further behind in replacing trees lost to fire, insects and disease because of shrinking budgets and mounting costs of fighting the blazes."
+the Forest Service is falling further behind in replacing trees lost to fire, insects and disease because of shrinking budgets and mounting costs of fighting the blazes.
 The USA TODAY article,

 According to a recent Forest Service report, a backlog of 1.1 million acres needed replanting in 2005 (the most recent analysis available).
 Wildfires burned 9.6 million acres in 2006, and with the 2007 wildfire season already starting, the number is likely to increase.

-"I'll give you one word: crisis," says forest ecologist Tom Bonnicksen in the USA TODAY article.
+I'll give you one word: crisis, says forest ecologist Tom Bonnicksen in the USA TODAY article.

 Not all burned forests need intensive replanting.
 Some tracts will reseed naturally.
 But many forests can burn so severely that replanting is the only option.

 Major fires in the western U.S. since 2000 have increased the need for trees, according to the Forest Service report.
 Yet there has been a steady decline in replanting since 1990.

-The report said that without new trees, burned areas will fill in with brush and weeds, which can dry out quickly and become volatile fuel for more fires."
+The report said that without new trees, burned areas will fill in with brush and weeds, which can dry out quickly and become volatile fuel for more fires.

 The article reports that various groups and businesses are donating funds and seedlings to help restore forests in need.
 In 2004, these donations accounted for 12% of reforestation spending.

 How You Can Help

+Help replant our nation's forests.
 Every dollar plants a tree.